jingwen-z/jingwen-z.github.io/_posts/2021-07-01-pfizer-biontech-covid-19-vaccine-reactions-en.md

     gradient: "linear-gradient(135deg, rgba(0, 0, 0, .6), rgba(0, 0, 0, .4))"
 ---
 ## Introduction
-Since the beginning of 2020, people from all over the world have struggled with the new crown virus, and scientists are also actively looking for solutions.
-In order to achieve herd immunity, the most effective method at the moment can be said to be vaccination.
+Since the beginning of 2020, people from all over the world have struggled with COVID-19, and scientists are also actively looking for solutions.
+To achieve herd immunity, the most effective method at the moment can be said to be vaccination.
 Various voices about the vaccine have also been on the cusp of social public opinion, and the praise or controversy about it has never stopped.
-And a vaccine from theoretical design to clinical trials requires too much wisdom and effort of scientists.
-Among non-domestic vaccines, the most familiar one is Pfizer vaccine, but do you know its adverse reactions?
+A vaccine from theoretical design to clinical trials requires too much wisdom and effort from scientists.
+Among so many vaccines, the most familiar one is the Pfizer vaccine, but do you know its adverse reactions?

-The Centers for Disease Control and Prevention (CDC) recently released data on the response and severity of the population of different ages after being vaccinated with Pfizer-BioNTech's new crown vaccine.
-Today, the editor will take you to learn more about the specific information.
+The Centers for Disease Control and Prevention (CDC) recently released data on the response and degree of the population of different ages after being vaccinated with Pfizer-BioNTech.
+Today, I will take you to learn more about the specific information.

 ## Data background
 The study published experimental data for people of different age groups: one group was an adult group (more than 18 years old), and the other group was a teenager group (12-15 years old).